-Your Directors are pleased to present the Twenty Fifth Annual Report of your Companyalong with the audited Financial Statements for the year ended March 31 2018.
+Your Directors are pleased to present the Twenty Seventh Annual Report of your Companyalong with the audited Financial Statements for the year ended March 31 2020.

-Your Companys Financial Performance for the year ended March 31 2020 is summarizedbelow:
+Your Company's Financial Performance for the year ended March 31 2020 is summarizedbelow:

 |Particulars || |

 |Other Income ||31.34 ||29.83 |

 |Profit After Tax (PAT) ||80.50 ||134.99 |

 |Total Comprehensive Income for the period ||79.80 ||132.95 |